Reduce overwhelm and restore balance with an evidence-based 8-week MBSR course that helps you reclaim calm, resilience, and a better quality of life.

-- Chronic pain or chronic medical conditions
+- Chronic or life-threatening medical illnesses

 - Sleep disturbance

-- Headaches, hypertension, or grief and loss
+- Grief and loss

-MBSR All-Day Session
+MBSR All-Day Session (Included in our registration):

 Certificate of Completion